Shrey0207/devoverflow/README.md

 # Dev Overflow - StackOverflow Clone

-Welcome to Dev Overflow - a comprehensive StackOverflow-like platform created as part of the "Ultimate Next.js 14 Course" by JS Mastery.
-This app is built with Next.js, utilizing cutting-edge web development techniques to provide a feature-rich experience.
+Welcome to Dev Overflow - a comprehensive StackOverflow-like platform built with Next.js.
+Utilizing cutting-edge web development techniques, it aims to provide a feature-rich experience for developers seeking solutions and sharing knowledge

 ## Features: